YTYTYD/PEACE/README.md

 1. Complete some training such as the CITI (Collaborative Institutional Training Initiative at the University of Miami) “Data or Specimens Only Research” course as an MIT affiliate, as described in the instructions for completing required CITI training.
 Or you could provide a GCP certification (药物临床试验质量管理规范培训证书) .
 2. Carefully read the terms of the [Data Use Agreement](https://github.com/YTYTYD/PEACE/blob/main/Data%20Use%20Agreement.docx), if you agree and wish to proceed, please send your application to the manager (admanoas@163.com, Jian Xiao).
 Please use an official e-mail address such as .edu
 3. Final approval of data access is required by Xiangya Hospital's Big Data Management Center.

+# Code availability
+We present the results for 11 algorithms, which cover machine learning and deep learning algorithms, on the PEACE dataset for both tasks.
+These algorithms include 5 basic machine learning and neural network models: Decision Trees, Logistic Regression, Random Forests, SVM and MLP; 3 popular gradient boosting decision tree methods: LightGBM, XGBoost , and AdaBoost ; and 3 advanced neural network models designed for time-series data: iTransformer, TransTab, and Mamba.
+The code is available at [ML code](https://github.com/YTYTYD/PEACE/tree/main/Code)